-MOHCD funds the Healthy Homes and Lead-Based Paint Hazard Control program and works in a highly collaborative infrastructure of City agencies and non-profit organizations to address childhood lead poisoning, lead hazards, and other health conditions stemming from poor quality housing in low-income communities and to address the problem in dilapidated housing with it's Code Enforcement Rehab Program.
-Fundamental to addressing lead hazards is the San Francisco Department of Public Health code enforcement because they have the legislative authority to cite property owners with a notice of violation whenever there is visibly deteriorated paint in the exterior or interior of a pre-1978 building where children under six may be exposed to the lead hazard.
+MOHCD's response system is comprised of several City agencies and non-profit partners to address the problem of lead poisoning, prohibited nuisances code enforcement and dilapidated housing.
+Fundamental to the response system, the San Francisco Department of Public Health code enforcement has the legislative authority to cite property owners with a notice of violation whenever there is visibly deteriorated paint in the exterior or interior of a pre-1978 building where children under six may be exposed to the lead hazard.
 These violations become direct referrals to MOHCD, which provides assistance for the assessment and remediation services of lead hazards in low-income tenant- and owner-occupied housing.
-The Office of Employment and Workforce Development provides other comprehensive lead abatement services through its worksforce development lead abatement training program.